ra-fletcher/sbp_variability/README.md

 ### code

-`code` contains the reprex code.
+`code` contains the reprex code: `sbp_variability_reprex.R`.

 ### figs

-`figs` contains the logo used for the README.md.
+`figs` contains the logo for The George Institute for Global Health used for the README.md.

 ## Guide

-The reprex code, `code/sbp_variability_reprex.R` starts by generating a tibble of 1000 rows (each row is one individual) which mimics the data used in our study.
+The reprex code, `code/sbp_variability_reprex.R` starts by generating a tibble of 1000 rows (one row per one individual) which mimics the data used in our study.
 We have included four columns for four hypothetical repeat SBP measures at 3-months, 6-months, 12-months, and 18-months.
+You can easily extend our code to any number of repeat measures.
+The range of SBP values in this reprex has been (arbitrarily) specified as 90 to 180 mm Hg.

 ``` r
 # Set seed ----------------------------------------------------------------